 I’ve got my eye on a couple of more projects I’d like to do before Halloween.
 I tried to dress Jake up like a scarecrow this week (click here to see the beautiful blog post inspiration), but he wasn’t going for it.
 There’s still time though, so I’m going to give it one more shot.
 And I would like to do the “Paper Bag Scarecrow Craft” by All Kids Network because it looks pretty easy and the scarecrow theme would go great with the book mentioned above.
 I’d like to read that story a few more times before Halloween Eve.

 I do have a few updates to share …

 Update #1: My hubby took it upon himself to decorate the outside of the house for Halloween.
 While it’s not as tacky as I usually make it, it is very tasteful and festive.
 Love it.
 This may be the start of a new tradition.

-Update #2: Regular readers may remember that Jake has had a nasty toe and heel “boo boo” for at least a year now.
+Update #2: Regular readers may remember that Jake has had a nasty toe and heel “boo boo” for quite some time now.
 Our previous pediatrician assured me this past summer that it was eczema and prescribed the usual, quick-fix steroid creme.
 Last week I took him to a dermatologist for it to be cultured and this week I found out that it is a staph infection!
 Tuesday he started oral and topical antibiotics and they assured me it’s the type of staph that is easily treated with the proper meds.
 I can’t wait for the toe drama to be over.

 Update #3: Jake has been test-taking this week because November marks his one-year anniversary with our SLP.
 Tune in over the next couple of weeks for the results.